NicholasToon/osTicket-PI-Config/README.md

 Check your Help Topics dashboard and your new inputs will have generated successfully.

 ## Congratulations!
 You have successfully set up the core configurations of osTicket.
 If you would like to explore further ticket manipulation, you can find a Example that I have prepared for you to emulate and expand upon by clicking [here](https://github.com/NicholasToon/osTicket-Ticket-Lifetime-Example).
 Thank you for your time.

-## Thank you for your time.